Mauritania

 Trade Partners

-Mauritania's top trading partners are the EU and China, and to a lesser extent UAE and Russia.
-With 40% most of Mauritania's exports go to the Chinese market, followed by the EU, Switzerland and Canada.
-Most import products originate from the EU, UAE and Turkey.
+Mauritania's top trading partners are the EU and China.
+With 45.7% most of Mauritania's exports go to the Chinese market, followed by the EU, Canada and Japan.
+Most import products originate from the EU, UAE and China.

 Economic Structure